 A forerunner to today’s Kāpiti Chess Club is known to have existed in the 1970’s with records of two novel “2 in 3” open tournaments organised by the Club in 1976 and 1977.

 The beginnings of the current Kāpiti Chess Club first met 5 June 1984 at Glenys Mills’ Waikanae home and consisted of Glenys, Leo Eichholtz, Bill Pirie, Alvaro Lacunza and Tom Powell.
 On 3 July they shifted to the Waikanae Plunket rooms, then briefly to the Raumati South Tennis Club rooms before meeting in Bill Pirie’s garage in Raumati South.

 The Club was established formally in November 1987, and was listed in the New Zealand Chess Federation Club Directory from 1988.
 Bill Cox was Club President, Leo Eichholtz was Secretary-Treasurer, and Alvaro Lacunza was Captain.
 In early 1988, the Club moved to Kāpiti College at Raumati Beach, where it met for the next 7 years.

 In 1990 the Club became an Incorporated Society, with a formal constitution adopted by its then 16 members.
 It remained an Incorporated Society until 2006.

 In 1991 the first open Kāpiti Rapid Tournament was held.
 A history of the annual Kāpiti Rapid tournament can be found here.

-Early photos and news clippings from the Club’s history up to the mid-1990s can be found here.
+Early photos and news clippings from the Club’s history can be found here.